vlastachu/autoclose/README.md

 flutter pub add autoclose_bloc
 ```

+> **Starting from version 1.0.4, if you use autoclose_bloc, you do not need to add autoclose or autoclose_flutter separately — all required dependencies are included.**

 If you'd like to see support for other state managers, please let me know.

 ### AutoClose Lints installation